CookieUzen/web-notes/_docs/cs/unit 1.md

 `Software as a Service (SaaS)` is one of the methods of providing services.
 Software and data is hosted on a remote data center, where clients pay fees to access the services.
 SaaS relies heavily on the Internet.
 Some examples of SaaS are Dropbox, Gmail, and Salesforce.

-#### Advantage

-SaaS is less expensive and have a lower initial cost.
+**Advantage**
+- lower initial cost
-It is easier to install, maintain, and upgrade.
+- Easier to install, maintain, and upgrade
-It is easily scalable, allowing for rapid growth.
-It requires less IT staff to manage.
+- Easily scalable, allowing for rapid growth
+- Requires less IT staff to manage

-#### Disadvantage
+**Disadvantage**

-However, SaaS requires a constant Internet connection.
+- Requires a constant Internet connection
+- Less performant then locally hosted applications
-It is based on a monthly subscription.
+- Based on a monthly subscription
-Since the information is stored on a remote server, there is no guarantee of security.
+- Since the information is stored on a remote server, there is no guarantee of security

 ### Alternative Installation Process

 Installing a new system is a necessary evil in many enterprises.
 Many users do not like to adjust to a new system, and changeover can cause many compatibility issue.
-There are four common approaches to software changeovers:
+In order to lessen the impact, there are four common approaches to software changeovers:

 #### Parallel